PaperBag42/Ableton-Auto-Save/README.md

 ## Contributing

 Contributions and suggestions are welcome.
-To compile, install AutoHotkey and run AHK2EXE on `AbletonAutoSave.ahk`.
+To test your changes, install AutoHotkey and run `AbletonAutoSave.ahk`.